So you’ve taken the leap and applied to law school. You’ve taken the LSAT, and now you’ve got an interview at the law school you applied for.

-While Harvard and Yale and other prestigious schools have different and possibly more difficult interview questions, there are a lot of the same questions that are asked in each school.
+While Harvard, Yale and other prestigious schools have different and possibly more difficult interview questions, there are a lot of the same questions that are asked in each school.

 If you’re invited to attend an interview at the law school you applied to, you can expect to talk about your resume and experience as well as your interest in law.

 If you’ve been invited to interview at a law school you applied to, and you’re wondering what type of questions you’ll be asked, here are the top 50 law school interview questions you can expect.